KyanoAgentPoC/abapGitFileFormatExcerpt/docs/object-format-reference.md

   z_demo_report.prog.xml
 ```
 - ABAP program files are flat source reports; the XML encapsulates the `REPOSITORY_OBJECT` structure (`PROGDIR`, `TPOOL`).
+- Include any text elements, selection texts, and headings as `<TPOOL>` entries so the program receives the correct text pool when imported.

 ## Function Group (`FUGR`)
 ```